EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 west is trying to present himself as a political refugee in

-order to safeguard his wealth in a European Union country
+order to safeguard his wealth in a European Union country.

 It makes you wonder whether the west is really helping or